FlexItem is used within Flex to lay out other components in your app.

 FlexItem can also be a Flex.
 Setting the

-will compose FlexItem from Flex, allowing it to accept
+flex prop to true will compose FlexItem from Flex, allowing it to accept

 any of Flex's props.
 This can reduce repetition when a